Is the milk you drink toxic?

 Dairy cows are often in gestation when their milk is harvested.
 This causes dairy products to be full of hormones that transfer directly to you, resulting in oily skin and hair.

 Organic hemp milk, by contrast, can boost your beauty regimen.
-Hemp milk is rich in vitamin A which is credited with restoring and maintaining skin sells.
+Hemp milk is rich in vitamin A, which is credited with restoring and maintaining skin cells.
 Vitamin A helps your body produce collagen, a skin-smoothing agent that reduces wrinkles and helps your skin maintain that healthy, pinkish glow.